fpischedda/yaff/README.md

 Yet Another Failed Framework
 ----------------------------

-From tome to time I come back to game development mainly to create simple experimental games and sometimes to partecipate to some contest such as PyWeek.
+From time to time I come back to game development mainly to create simple experimental games and sometimes to partecipate to some contest such as PyWeek.

 This little framework is the latest attempt to create a basic framework to help